Associate Head, Software Development Department

 Deadline for Application

 Review of applications will begin upon receipt.
-Applications will be accepted until the position is filled.
+Applications will be accepted until February 5, 2020.

 The University of North Carolina at Chapel Hill is an equal opportunity employer that welcomes all to apply, including protected veterans and individuals with disabilities.